LCuretti/Ameritrade-Interface/README.md

-# Ameritrade-Interface
+# Ameritrade Python Interface
-Ameritrade Python interface to handle Authentication, WebSocket streaming subscriptions and API requests
+Handles Authentication, WebSocket streaming subscriptions and API requests

 TDAuthentication.py:
   Keeps a valid token access to be use by TDAPI(endpoint requests)